superhero1/ffritz/README.txt

 	- If public keys are added to authorized_keys, they should be saved to the arm
 	  nvram:
 	  scp /var/tmp/root-ssh/authorized_keys root@fritz.box:/nvram/root-ssh_x86
-    - passwords (/etc/shadow) are shared with the arm core.
+    - passwords (/etc/shadow) are copied from arm to atom at startup.
+Changing passwords locally on the atom is not persistent.
     - Startup can be inhibited by creating file /var/media/ftp/.skip_dropbear

 IPV6